-se this area to continue your response to question #5.
+Use this area to continue your response to question #5.
 If this space is not needed, leave it blank.

-Do not write below this line.
+Do not write below this line

-RECOMMENDED ACTION: $\square$ Approve $\square$ Deny Please provide a supporting statement indicating approval or denial.
+RECOMMENDED ACTION: □ Approve □ D eny Please prov vide a supporting statement indicating approval or denial.

 ADVISOR SIGNATURE: DATE:

-RECOMMENDED ACTION: Approve Deny
+RECOMMENDED ACTION: □ Approve □ D eny

-DEAN or ASSOCIATE PROVOST SIGNATURE: DATE:
+DEAN or ASSOCIATE PROVOST S SIGNATURE: DATE:

-FINAL ACTION: Reinstatement Granted Denied Deferred until:
+FINAL ACTION: Reinstate ement Granted  🗆 Denied 🗆 De eferred until:

-IF GRANTED: Semester Effective: Date:
+IF GRANTED: Semester Effective Date:

+Data forward ad to the Office of the De aistuar for assisse a d

-Date forwarded to the Office of the Registrar for review and processing:
+Dute forwarded to the Office of the I keyisirar jor review an a processing: